8 Quart Instant Pot Hard Boiled Eggs

 I'm not sure if it's fair to call these eggs hard boiled eggs.
 Clearly, pressure cooking is not the same thing as boiling.
 Hard boiled eggs, however, is the term that most people associate with eggs that end up whole and cooked like these, so I'm going to stick with the hard boiled terminology for the sake of clarity.

-That being said, I am here to tell you that preparing hard boiled eggs in your instant pot is legit the most foolproof, easy, flawless way to make perfect hard boiled eggs that come out perfect every time.
+That being said, I am here to tell you that preparing this hard boiled eggs recipe in your instant pot is legit the most foolproof, easy, flawless way to make perfect hard boiled eggs that come out with a perfectly cooked yolk every time.

 Every.
 Single.
 Time.

-If you have an 8-quart instant pot and haven't used it to make hard boiled eggs, you need to try it stat!
+If you have an 8-quart instant pot and haven't used it for cooking eggs, you need to try it stat!
 I promise you will never want to make them any other way!

 Hard Boiled Eggs in an instant pot on a wire rack and hard boiled eggs in a ice bath bowl.